 The Writer's Center

-Designed in the 1960's by the young modern firm of Keys Condon and Lethbridge, who would go on to play a major role in the development of Washington, the Montgomery County-owned venue provided the local teenage community with classes, dances, and other social activities.
+The Bethesda Youth Center, located just off Wisconsin Avenue in downtown Bethesda, was designed in the 1960s by the young firm of Keyes Lethbridge & Condon, who would go on to play a major role in the modern development of the Washington region.
+The Montgomery County-owned venue provided the local teenage community (including the architect of this renovation) with classes, dances, and other social activities.

-The youth center closed in 1970, and the building spiraled downward over the years, serving a variety of uses but chronically uncared for and poorly maintained.
+The youth center closed in 1970, and the building spiraled downward, serving a variety of uses but chronically uncared for and poorly maintained.

-Fast forward to the present day, and this mid-century modern building is now the home of the Writer’s Center.
-The non-profit community-centerd organization is dedicated to the creation of an independent home for the literary arts, nurturing writing talent and celebrating writers through classes, lectures, workshops, publications, and readings.
+Present day, and this midcentury modern building is now leased from the County as the home of the Writer’s Center.
+The community-centered nonprofit is dedicated to the creation of an independent home for the literary arts, nurturing writing talent and celebrating writers through classes, workshops, publications, and readings

-The removal of a dropped ceiling revealed the existing main floor structural system, a cast-in place concrete waffle slab, now exposed and painted white.
-Daylight is maximized throughout by taking advantage of the windows on the west side, along the original service ramp; glass walls in the classrooms extend the natural light into the adjacent spaces.
-Douglas fir woodwork and punches of vivid color further enliven what still is, but no loner feels like, a basement level.
+Daylight is maximized throughout by taking advantage of the windows along the original service ramp; glass walls in the classrooms extend the natural light into the formerly windowless spaces.
+Douglas fir woodwork and punches of vivid color further enliven what still is, but no longer feels like, a basement level.

 The 2nd phase involved renovating the front of the house and the front of the building.
 From the sidewalk, the site and building were made fully accessible and welcoming in equal measure.
 A porch/ramp/ stair assembly was layered on to the existing facade to accomplish both goals, playing off the original structure and rhythms in a lighter and more delicate vocabulary.